asreview/asreview/docs/source/quicktour.rst

 Step 4.
 Provide Prior Irrelevant Papers
 -------------------------

-Fourth, to train the model you also need to provide some irrelevant papers.
+Fourth, to train the machine learning model you also need to provide some irrelevant papers.
+This provides the
+software with additional information on what kind of publications should be excluded from your systematic review.

-Given that the majority of publications in the data set is irrelevant to your systematic review, the publications presented here will most probable be excluded from your systematic review.
-This provides the software with additional information on what kind of publications should be excluded from your systematic review.
+Given that the majority of publications in the data set is irrelevant, the publications presented here will most probable be irrelevant for your systematic review.

-Indicate for each publication whether it is relevant or irrelevant to your systematic review.
+Indicate for each publication whether it is relevant or irrelevant to your systematic review and click the Next button.

 .. figure:: ../images/4_label_random.png